-Give winter birds some shrubs to sit in, a warm bird bath to drink and bathe in, and a block of suet to eat, and they’ll be happy visitors to your garden all winter long.
+Give winter birds some shrubs to hide in, a warm bird bath to drink and bathe in, and a block of suet to eat, and they’ll be happy visitors to the garden all winter long.
 Fill seed feeders regularly with quality bird seeds, and remember that the tiny Ana’s Hummingbird is a winter resident in British Columbia.
 They will visit clean hummingbird feeders regularly all winter long.